 Previous recipients are William Quarton of Cedar Rapids, Richard Kautz of Muscatine, and Governor Robert Ray of Des Moines.

-The Hoover Presidential Library Association is a nonprofit support group for the Hoover Presidential Library-Museum and National Historic Site in West Branch.
+The Hoover Presidential Foundation is a nonprofit support group for the Hoover Presidential Library-Museum and National Historic Site in West Branch.

 More on the Wilsons